-The Cardamom of Ceylon, although held in estimation as an article of trade, is accounted greatly inferior to that which grows on the coast of Malabar; and is sold, I believe, at only one-third of the price of the former.
+The Cardamom of Ceylon, although held in estimation as an article of trade, is accounted greatly inferior to that, which grows on the coast of Malabar, and is sold, I believe, at only one-third of the price of the former.
 That which the island exports is collected chiefly in the Candian country.
 I am informed, that pepper, coffee, and cardamom, were not indigenous plants of Ceylon, but have been introduced into it by the Dutch; who also attempted, but without success, to rear the silk-worm, and cultivate the mulberry-tree.
-This, however, ought not to deter us from further experiments upon the latter subject; for I have seen the mulberry-tree growing, and bearing fruit, in several gardens, and likewise giving abundance of good healthy leaves, at every season of the year.
+This, however, ought not to deter us from further experiments upon the latter subject; for I have seen the

+158. COMMERCE AND AGRICULTURE.
+[Book II. mulberry-tree growing, and bearing fruit, in several gardens, and likewise giving abundance of good healthy leaves, at every season of the year.

 Our recent possession of the Candian territory, which, I believe, is better adapted to the production of pepper, coffee, and cardamom, may make it worth the consideration of the Colonial Government, how to give proper encouragement to the cultivation of them.
-Of these three articles, the Dutch East-India Company made a monopoly, and exported them to Holland, where they were sold at a profit of two hundred percent.
-They collected, annually, from forty to 150,000 lbs. of pepper, from one to one and a half fanam per pound; from forty to 100,000 lbs. of coffee, at one fanam per pound; and from four to five thousand pounds of cardamom, at two fanams per pound.
-The cultivation of coffee has increased considerably since that period : that of pepper and cardamom seems to have been stationary.
+Of these three articles, the Dutch East-India Company made a monopoly, and exported them to Holland, where they were sold at a profit of two hundred per They collected, annually, from forty to 150,000 lbs. of pepper, from one to one and a half fanam per pound; from forty to 100,000 lbs. of coffee, at one fanam per pound; and from four to five thousand pounds of cardamom, at two fanams per pound.
+The cultivation of coffee has increased considerably since that period: that of pepper and cardamom seems to have been stationary.

-No. III -- Arreca Nut
+No. III.-ARRECA NUT.

-I pass now to the consideration of this very important article of Ceylon produce and exportation.
+I PASS now to the consideration of this very important article of Ceylon produce and exportation.
 It was esteemed a very great source of revenue by the Dutch Government, who made an exclusive trade of it, and regulated it in the following manner.
 The Moors, Chetties, and free Malays, as also some of the Ceylonese, were in the habit of trading to the Candian country, whence the largest supply of arreca nut is collected.
 They were not allowed, however, to travel through the country, without a passport from the Governor.
 To this passport (called sannas) an injunction was added, that they should bring and deliver into the Company's stores, at the rate of three rix-dollars per amonam, all the arreca nut that they could collect.
 But as it was known that that article could not be obtained at that price in Candy, the Company generally paid five rix-dollars per amonam.
 From six to seven rix-dollars is the price that has been paid in that territory, since the English have been in the island.

-The amonam is equal in measure to eight parrahs; but, in number, the Dutch Company received the dry arreca nuts at the rate of 24,000\ nuts, and the fresh ones 30,000 per amonam.
+The amonam is equal in measure to eight parrahs; but, in number, the Dutch Company received the dry arreca nuts at the rate of 24,000 nuts, and the fresh ones 30,000 per amonam.
 An advance in price, of ten rix-dollars per amonam, was added.
 The greatest part of this duty was an emolument to the Governor, and a small share was divided among the Civil servants.
-The Supreme Government at Batavia fixed the purchase and sale prices of this article; and whatever the Governor made beyond that, was his perquisite;-the fixed prices being generally so managed as to leave him an ample scope to enlarge that emolument.
-The policy of such a system speaks for itself; and any comment hereon would be superfluous.
-The quantity exported annually, under the Dutch Government, was from twelve to fifteen thousand amonams.
+The Supreme Government at Batavia fixed the purchase and sale prices of this article; and whatever the Governor made beyond that, was his perquisite;-the fixed prices being generally so managed as to leave.

-\ The weight of 24,000 ripe nuts, the best sort, is 290 lbs.
+^{} The weight of 24,000 ripe nuts, the best sort, is 290 lbs.
 English weight; of the second sort, 278 lbs.